nrc-cnrc/EGSnrc/README.md

-Please read the full [installation instructions] (https://github.com/nrc-cnrc/EGSnrc/wiki/Installation-overview) for more details on how to download and properly configure EGSnrc on Linux, macOS or Windows.
+Please read the full [installation instructions] (https://github.com/nrc-cnrc/EGSnrc/wiki/Installation-overview) for details on how to download and properly configure EGSnrc on Linux, macOS or Windows.